corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/developing/rest-api/rest-api.md

 The Corda REST API enables operators to interact with a running version of Corda.
 To access and invoke the REST API:

-1. If the REST API has not been exposed externally to the cluster via a load balancer, forward the port by running the following command in a terminal window:
+1. If the REST API has not been exposed externally to the cluster via a load balancer, forward the port by running the following command in a terminal window, replacing `<NAMESPACE>` with the Kubernetes namespace that Corda is installed in:

    ```sh
    kubectl port-forward -n <NAMESPACE> deploy/corda-rpc-worker 8888